softwerkskammer/Agora/README.md

 Editing the stylesheets
 -----------------------

-We are working with [compass](http://compass-style.org/).
-Requires ruby (see website for version and [installation](http://compass-style.org/install/))).
-Once installed check installation by invoking
-		compass clean
-		compass compile
-If these run without problems, check the produced file screen.css inside the stylesheets directory.

 Only edit the scss-files inside the "partials" subfolder.
+Running `npm test` or `grunt default` will compile the scss files to screen.css.